 Disclaimer: You’re probably reading because you want to grow your followers, which I hope to be able to help you do!
 But!
 Do not discount the power of being a microinfluencer.
 The microinfluencer market is HUGE right now.
 You don’t have to have 100K or 10K or even 5K to have influence.
-To have influence, you just have to have SOME followers, and share what you like.
-You can do this with photos in your feed, you can do this through comments, or even IG stories.
-Share what you like so other people and brands can see what you like, how you interact with people, how you talk to them, etc. There are some amazing independent small brands who are looking to work with smaller instagrammers, who have amazing engagement and a strong community presence and distinct voice.
+To have influence, you just have to have an audience, and you have to show up for them!
+You can do this through sharing content that aligns with the messages you’re trying to convey, but also don’t miss the opportunity to be have a two-way conversation with others.
+It’s about community on Instagram – you wouldn’t just say hello to someone you would consider a friend and never talk to a person again.
+If you’re trying to build up a community, give people a reason to come back.
+Be kind.
+Be yourself.
+Share what you like.
+There are some amazing independent small brands who are looking to work with instagrammers who have amazing engagement and a strong community presence and distinct voice.
 I worked with a few really lovely brands and PR firms when I was only around 4-5K, and maintaining that relationship has been an important part of my own growth and understanding of “how to work with brands.”

 Ok, so assuming you do want to grow your IG followers (maybe you want the handy swipe up feature or maybe it’s part of your growth strategy), I have a few tips that could be helpful.